afergadis/irrCAC/docs/source/index.rst

 2. `Raw Data <irrCAC.html#module-irrCAC.raw>`_:

-  1. Fleiss' kappa
+  1. Conger's kappa
+  2. Brennar-Prediger
-  2. Gwet AC1/AC2
+  3. Gwet AC1/AC2
-  3. Krippendorff's Alpha
-  4. Conger's kappa
+  4. Fleiss' kappa
+  5. Krippendorff's Alpha

 The package also supports functionality for weighted analysis using a set of predefined `weights <irrCAC.html#module-irrCAC.weights>`_ and interpreting the